 Current Turkish rap scene : fight against silenciation and adaptation to market

 When I’m Done Dying, directed by the young Turkish director Nisan Dağ, is a movie that was broadcasted during the Estonia’s Tallinn Black Nights Film Festival 2020 and the 47th Seattle International Film Festival.
 The movie deals with the hip hop subculture established in the slums of Istanbul, with a background of drugs, poverty, and rap as a tool of expression.
-The main character is played by Da Poet, who is in real life one of the most successful beatmakers of Turkey.
+When I’m Done Dying is an emotional roller coaster into Istanbul youth, steeped into edgy rap composed by one of the most acclaimed beatmakers and rappers in Turkey, Da Poet.

 This recognition of Turkish rap scene through cinema is a great indicator of the cultural importance that this movement took in the country.
 Although rap isn’t broadcasted on national television or radio because of its political content, some alternative channels like social media allow the rise of this music.

 Therefore, even if the mainstream cultural institutions are not eager to let Turkish rap become the number 1 genre in Turkey, the phenomenon is growing more and more thanks to some singular figures that link their artistic career with their political commitment.